ballgor/insta_filter/README.md

 demo link: [https://ballgor.github.io/insta_filter/]

 features:
-> peaches
+-peaches
-> pink and cutesy filter
+-pink and cutesy filter
-> works from webcam
+-works from webcam
-> coded on p5js
+-coded on p5js

 Credits: Cindy and Rachel for the tutorial!!
-(Sunbeam Hong Kong 29/08/26)
+(Sunbeam Hong Kong 29/08/26) and Vivienne for typing it up